openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Purpose
 *******

-Greatly reduce build times after a repo sync for designers working within a regional office.
-Starting from a new workspace, build-pkgs typically requires 3+ hours.
-Build avoidance typically reduces this step to ~20min
+Greatly reduce build times after using "repo" to syncronized a local repository with an upstream source (i.e. "repo sync").
+Build avoidance works well for designers working within a regional office.
+Starting from a new workspace, "build-pkgs" typically requires three or more hours to complete.
+Build avoidance reduces this step to approximately 20 minutes.

 ***********
 Limitations
 ***********

--  Little or no benefit for designers who refresh a pre-existing workspace at least daily. (download_mirror.sh, repo sync, generate-cgcs-centos-repo.sh, build-pkgs, build-iso).
-In these cases an incremental build (reuse of same workspace without a 'build-pkgs --clean') is often just as efficient.
+-  Little or no benefit for designers who refresh a pre-existing workspace at least daily (e.g. download_mirror.sh, repo sync, generate-cgcs-centos-repo.sh, build-pkgs, build-iso).
+In these cases, an incremental build (i.e. reuse of same workspace without a "build-pkgs --clean") is often just as efficient.
--  Not likely to be useful to solo designers, or teleworkers that wish to compile on there home computers.
-Build avoidance downloads build artifacts from a reference build, and WAN speeds are generally to slow.
+-  Not likely to be useful to solo designers, or teleworkers that wish to compile on using their home computers.
+Build avoidance downloads build artifacts from a reference build, and WAN speeds are generally too slow.

 *****************